 In a Bloomberg editorial published Sunday regarding No Child Left Behind, the editorial board criticized Congress, the Department of Education, and the Obama Administration for failing to bring NCLB’s requirements up to date (or failing to provide direction on how to do so).
 The President has issued waivers to states discharging them from NCLB’s requirement that they meet a 100 percent reading and math proficiency standard; the DOE explains that states will, instead, make their own standards.

+The writers of the editorial go on to write about the need for a universal benchmark and effective accountability measures and about the benefit of incentives, a discussion of whose merits all belong in another blog.
+The point is that all of these measures and plans address student academic achievement from far too shallow an angle.
+The education establishment is trying to make sure students pass while disregarding the fact that their families are failing.
 All of the best incentives and goals in the world can only work so effectively if American students are not enjoying the stability and care at home that they deserve.
 As we illustrate in one of our most recent productions, Marriage, Family Structure, and Children’s Educational Attainment, the intact family provides students with the environment they need to achieve.
 Students from intact families achieve more in terms of purely academic measures and in terms of school participation and behavior.

-is an examination that determines whether or not an individual is qualified to enlist in the U.S.
+Our latest Mapping America production, Mapping America 108: CAT-ASVAB Math/VerbalPercentile Scores, underscores the importance of family structure.
+The ASVAB,or Armed Services Vocational Aptitude Battery, is an examination that determines whether or not an individual is qualified to enlist in the

 armed forces or to serve it in various capacities.
 Our research shows that those from intact, married families earn higher scores than those in all other family structures.
 Additionally, those who attend church at least weekly do better than those who attend at least monthly, less than monthly, or never.
 Those who both come from an intact family and attend church at least weekly do the best.
+U.S.